saifullahkhanjadoon/CarRentalSystem/README.md

 rents

-The system uses MySQL Connector/J 9.3.0 for real-time communication between Java and the database.

-All major actions (registration, car rental, returns, updates) reflect instantly in the database.
+Real-time communication is handled using MySQL Connector/J (version 9.3.0).
+All major actions reflect instantly in the database.

 📥 Setup & Usage
 📦 Prerequisites
-Java JDK (8 or higher)
+Java JDK (8 or above)

-MySQL Server installed and running locally
+MySQL Server (Installed & Running)

-MySQL Connector/J 9.3.0 .jar file
+MySQL Connector/J 9.3.0 (.jar file)

 🛠️ Setup Steps
-Create the database and required tables (users, cars, rents) in MySQL.
+Create a MySQL database and the following tables: users, cars, rents

-Download MySQL Connector/J 9.3.0 from the official website.
+Add MySQL Connector/J 9.3.0 to your project’s classpath

-Add the .jar to your project’s classpath (in NetBeans or IntelliJ).
+Open the project in NetBeans or IntelliJ IDEA

-Compile and run the project.
+Compile and run the application

-Use the console to log in as Admin or register as a new User.
+Use the console to:

+Register or log in as a User

+Log in as Admin for car and user management

 📈 Future Enhancements
-🖥️ Graphical User Interface (GUI) using JavaFX or Swing
+🖥️ GUI Integration using JavaFX or Swing

-🌐 Web-based version using Spring Boot + HTML/CSS
+🌐 Web-Based Version using Spring Boot + HTML/CSS

-📊 Analytics module to track:
+📊 Analytics Module to track:

-Most rented cars
+Most Rented Cars

-Active users
+Active Users

-Revenue statistics
+Revenue Statistics

+📌 Sample Output (Console)
+pgsql
+Copy
+Edit
+Welcome to the Car Rental Management System
+1. Register
+2. Login as User
+3. Login as Admin
+4. Quit
+📚 License
+This project is for educational purposes.
+Feel free to fork and modify it.